wxyz-abcd/node-haxball/README.md

   - NOTE: Usage on Browser currently relies on our <a href="https://abc-haxball-proxy.up.railway.app">proxy server</a>.
 (Will expire at the end of each month and not work for several days.)
   - If you do not wish to use proxy server (which has some limitations), you will need our browser extension to change headers. (look at haxballOriginModifier project.)
   - <a href="https://abc-haxball-proxy.infinityfreeapp.com/?no_proxy_server=true">Alternate URL</a> (No proxy server yet.)
+  - Moreover; if you have a custom backend server for Haxball, you can use it with this API too.

   #### 💻 Usage on Browser (via Proxy Server)